sidntrivedi012/bots/README.md

 # osdc-bots 🤖

-Compilation of all the bots made for simplifying the repetetive tasks on various community platforms of OSDC.
+Compilation of all the bots made for simplifying the repetetive tasks on various community platforms of OSDC

 # Telegram Bot Setup Guide
 ## Setup Golang